Japan Air Self-Defense Force: Future aircraft

+Japan is part of the Global Combat Air Programme that aims to put a replacement for the F-2 in service around the mid-2030s.

 Japan has unveiled a plan to enhance its future military equipment, focusing on acquiring additional RC-2 aircraft for command, control, and signal intelligence missions.
 The plan also includes developing a stand-off electronic warfare aircraft to boost electromagnetic warfare and network capabilities.
 Additionally, Japan aims to strengthen its unmanned aircraft fleet for intelligence gathering and combat missions.

 Japan plans to order 1 RC-2 aircraft with the 2024 budget.

 Japan plans to order 4 C-2 SOJ electronic warfare aircraft to replace the EC-1 fleet.

 Japan selected the T-6JP Texan II trainer aircraft to replace their Fuji T-7s.
 An unspecified number are to be ordered.

 Kawasaki T-4s are expected to be replaced by 2030 with a new advanced trainer.
-Contenders for this contract include the Boeing-Saab T-7 Red Hawk, Alenia Aermacchi M-346 Master, KAI T-50 Golden Eagle, and the Mitsubishi T-X Trainer Concept.
+Contenders for this contract include the Boeing-Saab T-7 Red Hawk, Alenia Aermacchi M-346 Master, and the Mitsubishi T-X Trainer Concept.